seredkin/game-of-three/README.md

 # Game Workflow

-The player in role `player1` always starts the game with a given or random int value in the range (0, Integer.MAX_VALUE).
+The player in role `player1` always starts the game with a given or random int value in the range (0, Integer.MAX_VALUE-1).
 To use the random fisrt move value, call the endpoint without the least path variable 'http://localhost:10001/player1/play' The player who ends the game with eventType:'END_GAME' and moveValue:'1' is the winner
 ```